 Surgery is the most important curative treatment option for mesothelioma patients.
 Surgeons use different techniques for each type of malignant mesothelioma.

 EPP is one of the most common pleural mesothelioma surgeries.
 It involves removing the lung that is affected by the cancer as well as any other affected tissues.

 A P/D is a pleural mesothelioma surgery that does not require the removal of the lung.
 During a P/D, surgeons remove the lining of the affected lung and other tissues.

 Cytoreduction for peritoneal mesothelioma involves removing the tumors in the abdomen.
 It is often combined with heated intraoperative chemotherapy (HIPEC).

-Chemotherapy is a versatile mesothelioma treatment and is a viable options for patients with any stage of mesothelioma.
+Chemotherapy is a versatile mesothelioma treatment and is a viable options for patients with any stage of malignant mesothelioma.

 Side effects are a main concern for patients considering chemotherapy.
 Doctors can adjust chemotherapy treatments if patients are experiencing severe side effects.